mohammadsyed397/terraform_proj/README.md

 # terraform_proj
 in the first terrafrom file  i had written simple terraform program to create ec2 instance in the AWS. with two files main.tf and terraform.tfvars files.
+This Terraform project configures an AWS environment with a Virtual Private Cloud (VPC) that includes two subnets across different availability zones, an internet gateway, and a security group.
+It deploys two EC2 instances, each in a different subnet, and sets up an Application Load Balancer (ALB) to distribute incoming HTTP traffic across the instances.
+The configuration includes routing, security, and automatic instance provisioning using user data scripts, making it a complete setup for a basic web application hosted on AWS.